 This loan type is only available to US Veterans, or surviving spouses, who have eligibility through the VA.
 Having eligibility does not guarantee that you will qualify for the loan, but it allows you to apply for this type of financing.
 This program is for primary residence only.
 VA loans can be done with no down payment.

 This is for primary residence only and also has a minimum age of 62.
 Reverse mortgages can be done for purchase or refinance transactions.
 They do require a larger down payment on a purchase or more equity on a refinance when compared to a conventional loan.
-However, there are no monthly payments required as long as the property remains your primary residence.
+However, there are no monthly mortgage payments required as long as the property remains your primary residence.
 You are still obligated to pay the property tax and insurance on the home.

 This loan type is for primary residence only and has geographic and income restrictions.
 USDA loans can be done with no down payment.